Yūki Himura

 Yūki Himura (日村 勇紀, Himura Yūki) is a Japanese comedian, actor and voice actor.
 He performs tsukkomi (and occasionally boke) in the comedy duo Bananaman.
 His partner is Osamu Shitara.

 Personal life

+Himura was born in Kamo District, Hiroshima (present-day Higashihiroshima City).
+He has an older brother.
+His whole family moved to Sagamihara, Kanagawa Prefecture when he was three years old.
+He took part in many performance and comedy-focused clubs as a high school student, and independently for about a year after graduating.

+On October 1993, he was invited by Nishiaki Motoki to "do comedy with four people," and it was at that gathering that he met his current work partner, Osamu Shitara.
+They separated from the group quickly thereafter and began performing as a duo, Bananaman.

-Himura grew up in Sagamihara, Kanagawa Prefecture.
-He is represented with Horipro Com.
+Himura is currently represented with Horipro Com.

-Himura has a very recognisable bowl cut hairstyle and is left-handed.
+Himura has a signature bowl cut hairstyle, and is left-handed.

 Relationship and marriage

 In April 2018, Himura announced on his radio program that he had married television announcer Aika Kanda.
 The two have reportedly been dating since 2015.